-Low threshold high ceiling activities are ideal for supporting and challenging whole classes.
+The low threshold high ceiling activities in this feature are ideal for supporting and challenging whole classes.

 This collection of tasks encourages children to build group-working skills.

 These activities are particularly good for challenging high-attaining primary children.

 In this feature, we share some of the problems from the Open Spaces pathway on Wild Maths.